 When we give ourselves the freedom to eat what we want without the threat of restricting in the future, we eventually overcome the urge to overeat in the moment.
 We find balance.
 No need to eat excessively, we can eat that food again the next time we want it.
-Your body (and your metabolism) will thank you for this shift ;-)
+Your body (and your metabolism and digestion and mood…) will thank you for this shift 😉

 We’ve all been there with food.
 For whatever the reason may be, you start to place rules around food.
 “I’m not going to eat dairy,” “Snack on only fruits or vegetables,” “Avoid ALL sugar.”
 This, my friends, is diet talk - the antithesis of Intuitive Eating.
 Maybe you start counting calories or points, or logging every morsel of food that passes by your lips.
 However it looks to you, it’s going to prevent you from being the intuitive eater you wish to become.

-What happens when we reintroduce those forbidden foods back into our life?
+What happens when we reintroduce those forbidden foods back into our lives?